Piling: Soldier piles

-Soldier piles, also known as king piles or Berlin walls, are constructed of wide flange steel H sections spaced about 2 to 3 m apart and are driven prior to excavation.
+Soldier piles, also known as king piles or Berlin walls, are constructed of steel H sections spaced about 2 to 3 m apart and are driven or drilled prior to excavation.
 As the excavation proceeds, horizontal timber sheeting (lagging) is inserted behind the H pile flanges.

 The horizontal earth pressures are concentrated on the soldier piles because of their relative rigidity compared to the lagging.
-Soil movement and subsidence is minimized by maintaining the lagging in firm contact with the soil.
+Soil movement and subsidence is minimized by installing the lagging immediately after excavation to avoid soil loss.
+Lagging can be constructed by timber, precast concrete, shotcrete and steel plates depending on spacing of the soldier piles and the type of soils.

 Soldier piles are most suitable in conditions where well constructed walls will not result in subsidence such as over-consolidated clays, soils above the water table if they have some cohesion, and free draining soils which can be effectively dewatered, like sands.

 Unsuitable soils include soft clays and weak running soils that allow large movements such as loose sands.
 It is also not possible to extend the wall beyond the bottom of the excavation, and dewatering is often required.